-CONTACT: Dee W. Jones, D.V.M.
-(800) 201-8208
+CONTACT: Dee Jones (800) 201-8208

-The Alabama Department of Public Health reports that four cases of West Nile virus (WNV) have been reported in the state this summer.
+The Alabama Department of Public Health cautions the public to protect themselves from West Nile virus (WNV) and other mosquito-borne illnesses.

 Approximately 1 in 5 people who are infected with WNV will develop symptoms such as fever, headache, body aches, joint pains, vomiting, diarrhea or rash.
 Less than 1 percent will develop a serious neurologic illness such as encephalitis or meningitis (inflammation of the brain or surrounding tissues).
+Eight confirmed cases of WNV have been reported in Alabama to date this season, and additional suspected cases will be investigated statewide.